 The 2020 version of MCP Express, version 6.0 is now available.
 If you have not already done so, you can register for the release at https://secureoutreach.unisys.com/mcpexpress.
 You should receive an email response within one to two days with a link to the download.

-Unisys did us a favor this year by releasing the new version a couple of weeks earlier than in the past, so we have at least a little overlap between the license for the prior version expiring and the new version being available.
+Unisys did us a favor this year by releasing the new version a couple of weeks earlier than in the past, so we have at least a little overlap between the new version being available and the license for the prior version expiring.
 I hope they continue this practice in the future.